The Finite State MAC with Cooperative Encoders and Delayed CSI: Channel Models and Notation

-\begin{definition}[Code Description] A $(n,\ell,2^{nR_1},2^{nR_2},d_1,d_2)$ code for the FSM-MAC with CSI at the decoder, delayed CSI at the encoders with delays $d_1$ and $d_2$, and conferencing links with capacities $C_{12}$ and $C_{21}$ consists of: \begin{enumerate} \item Two sets of integers $\mathcal{M}_1=\{1,2,...,2^{nR_1}\}$ and $\mathcal{M}_2=\{1,2,...,2^{nR_2}\}$, referred to as the {\it{message sets}}. \item Two encoders, where each encoder is completely described by an encoding function, $f_j$, and a set of $\ell$ ($\ell\geq1$) communication functions, $\{h_{j,1},h_{j,2},\ldots,h_{j,\ell}\}$, $j\in \{1,2\}$ (similar definitions were also used in \cite{Willems83_cooperating}). \item The encoding function, $f_j$, maps the message $M_j$, $j\in\{1,2\}$, and what was learned from the conference with the other encoder into channel codewords of length $n$.
+The FSM-MAC with partially cooperative encoders and delayed CSI is depicted in Fig. \ref{MAC Conference Delay_int}.
+The channel definition relies on Subsection \ref{CommonDef}, while taking the common message set to be $\mathcal{M}_0=\emptyset$.
+Here, however, conferencing between the encoders is introduced under the assumption that conferencing links of fixed and finite capacities $C_{12}$ and $C_{21}$ exist between the encoders.
+Accordingly, the amount of information exchanged between the encoders during the conference is bounded by $C_{12}$ and $C_{21}$.
+The conference is assumed to take place prior to the transmission of a codeword through the channel and consists of $\ell$ consecutive pairs of communications, simultaneously transmitted by the encoders.
+Each communication depends on the message to be transmitted by the sending encoder and previously \emph{received} communications from the other encoder.
+We denote the communications transmitted from encoder $j\in\{1,2\}$ to the other encoder by $V_j^{\ell}$.
+Note that here the state process is also assumed to be independent of the conference communications, i.e., \begin{definition}[Code Description] A $(n,\ell,2^{nR_1},2^{nR_2},d_1,d_2)$ code for the FSM-MAC with CSI at the decoder, delayed CSI at the encoders with delays $d_1$ and $d_2$, and conferencing links with capacities $C_{12}$ and $C_{21}$ consists of: \begin{enumerate} \item Two sets of integers $\mathcal{M}_1=\{1,2,...,2^{nR_1}\}$ and $\mathcal{M}_2=\{1,2,...,2^{nR_2}\}$, referred to as the {\it{message sets}}. \item Two encoders, where each encoder is completely described by an encoding function, $f_j$, and a set of $\ell$ ($\ell\geq1$) communication functions, $\{h_{j,1},h_{j,2},\ldots,h_{j,\ell}\}$, $j\in \{1,2\}$ (similar definitions were also used in \cite{Willems83_cooperating}). \item The encoding function, $f_j$, maps the message $M_j$, $j\in\{1,2\}$, and what was learned from the conference with the other encoder into channel codewords of length $n$.
 Each function $f_j$ is defined by means of a sequence of functions $f_{j,i}$ that depend only on the message $M_j$, the received communications from the other encoder in the conferencing stage, and the channel states up to time $i-d_j$.
 We emphasize that since encoding occurs only after the conferencing stage has finished, each $f_{j,i}$ depends on all received communications. \item Each of the two communication functions $h_{1,i}$ and $h_{2,i}$, $i\in\{1,2,\ldots,\ell\}$, maps the message $M_1$ (or $M_2$, respectively) and the sequence of previously received communications from the other encoder $V_2^{i-1}$ (or $V_1^{i-1}$, respectively), onto the $i$-th communication $V_{1,i}$ (or $V_{2,i}$, respectively).
 More specifically, the communications are defined as:

 \item The encoding function for Encoder $1$ satisfies

 and the encoding function for Encoder $2$ is defined analogously (using the private message $M_2$, the communications $V_1^{\ell}$ and the delay $d_2$).\\ \item The random variable $V_{j,i}$, for $j\in\{1,2\}$ and $i\in\{1,2,\ldots,\ell\}$ ranges over the finite alphabet $\mathcal{V}_{j,i}$.
 A conference is $(C_{12},C_{21})$-permissible if the sets of communication functions are such that \cite{Willems83_cooperating}: